-In the “88-acre “maze of buildings,” Alex assembled a team of 35 couriers (most of whom were certified accountants) and distributed cellophane-wrapped bundles of 10k tickets with stacks of $10k cashier’s checks.
+In the 88-acre “maze of buildings,” Alex met with a team of 35 couriers hired by Mandel (most of whom were certified accountants) and distributed cellophane-wrapped bundles of 10k tickets with stacks of $10k cashier’s checks.

 “Think of it like an office pool,” he reportedly told the CPAs, “except a larger office pool.”

-For 2-straight days, the couriers methodically descended on 125 gas stations and supermarkets.
-At Farm Fresh, Miller Mart, and Tinee Giant locations throughout the region, flummoxed store clerks were asked to buy and process millions of algorithmically-generated lotto tickets.
+For 2 straight days, the couriers methodically descended on 125 gas stations and supermarkets.
+At Farm Fresh, Miller Mart, and Tinee Giant locations throughout the region, flummoxed store clerks were asked to buy and process 1.4m algorithmically-generated lotto tickets.

 “We thought they were nuts,” Rick Miller, a local gas station proprietor, later admitted.
 “But if someone comes up and says they want to buy 700k lottery tickets, we’re not going to chase them away.”

-A representative at Farm Fresh, who bought 2.4m of Mandel’s tickets, had a more spirited take: “For someone to try to do this ticket-by-ticket is a very chancy proposition,” he said.
+A representative at Farm Fresh, who sold a portion of tickets to Mandel’s team, had a more spirited take: “For someone to try to do this ticket-by-ticket is a very chancy proposition,” he said.
 “But that’s what lotto’s all about.”

 By Saturday evening, the team was nearing completion.
 Then, disaster struck.

-One of the chains who’d bought tickets in bulk got overwhelmed and quit in the final hours, leaving millions of combinations on the table.
-When the deadline for entry arrived, only 5.5m of Mandel’s 7m tickets (78%) had been processed.
+One of the chains who’d sold tickets in bulk got overwhelmed and quit in the final hours, leaving 140k tickets (700k combinations) on the table.
+When the deadline for entry arrived, around 1.24m of Mandel’s 1.4m tickets (6.4m of 7m combinations) had been processed.
 Mandel’s “fool proof” plan, which relied on securing every single possibility, was in jeopardy.